+Are you visiting Iceland in March and looking for things to do?
 Iceland is a beautiful place to visit.
-In Summer, it offers midnight sunshine, while Iceland in Winter visitors are awed by the snowy landscapes.
-From the unique animals to the joyous locals and picturesque views – Iceland is, no doubt, a bucket-list worthy destination.
+Iceland in the Summer, it offers midnight sunshine, while Iceland in Winter visitors are awed by the snowy landscapes.
+From the unique animals to the joyous locals and picturesque views – Iceland is, no doubt, a bucket-list-worthy destination and probably the best time to visit Iceland.

-For anyone planning a trip to Iceland in March, our list of reasons to go should inspire your planning.
+For anyone planning to visit Iceland in March, our list of reasons to go should inspire your planning.
 For those not sure yet, keep reading and prepare to be convinced that the best time to visit Iceland is in March.
-Iceland in winter months is so beautiful.
+Iceland in the winter months is so beautiful.
+March in Iceland is a great time to visit as you may still have an opportunity to catch the Northern lights.

+The weather in Iceland in March isn’t as cold as you might think.
 The month of March sees the last of Iceland’s Winter.
-As the weather starts to warm, you still get to enjoy the wondrous sight of snow and ice.
-Although it’s not as cold as the dead of Winter, you should still pack lots of warm clothes.
+As the Iceland March weather starts to warm, you still get to enjoy the wondrous sight of snow and ice.
+Although it’s not as cold as the dead of winter, you should still pack lots of warm clothes.
+Iceland weather in March wasn’t as cold as I thought it would be but you will need to be prepared as the weather changes quickly.
+Iceland March weather can be fairly unpredictable.
+We experienced sun, rain, high winds, and even snow all within the same afternoon.

 You can still expect snowfalls and rain during March in Iceland, so be prepared, but this is not so bad that it would ruin a trip.
-The average temperature in Iceland in March is between 28 F and 38 F.
+The temperatures in Iceland in March is between 28 F and 38 F. You will see that visiting Iceland in March is the perfect time to visit as the Iceland weather in March isn’t as cold as you may think.
+Visiting Iceland in March is the ideal time to visit.

 The days are also long enough to enjoy, yet not so long that you miss out on seeing the stars.
 You’ll experience 10 – 13 hours of daylight during March in Iceland.
 This gives the perfect balance for daylight exploring and night-time views.